 Fix 1 – Repair the game files

-Game files corruption is known to be the main culprit of game crashes, but it’s not difficult to solve at all.
-Select the platform you’re using and follow the steps to repair your game files.
+Game file corruption is known as the main culprit of game crashes, but it’s often not hard to solve.
+You can select the platform you’re using and follow the steps to validate your game files.